-- 6- (1)-Where a person seeks or receives any advice or assistance, then if at any time (whether before or after the advice or assistance has begun to be given) it appears to the solicitor from whom it is sought or received (or, in the case of advice or assistance sought or received from counsel, it appears to the solicitor instructing counsel) that the cost of giving it is likely to exceed the limit applicable under paragraph (2)- - (a) the solicitor shall determine to what extent that advice or assistance can be given without exceeding that limit; and - (b) shall not give it (or, as the case may be, not instruct counsel to give it) so as to exceed that limit except with the approval of the appropriate authority. - (2) The limit applicable under this paragraph is [112 £88] or such other sum as may be prescribed.
+6- (1) Where a person seeks or receives any advice or assistance, then if at any time (whether before or after the advice or assistance has begun to be given) it appears to the solicitor from whom it is sought or received (or, in the case of advice or assistance sought or received from counsel, it appears to the solicitor instructing-counsel) that the cost of giving it is likely to exceed the limit applicable under paragraph (2)-

+(a) the solicitor shall determine to what extent that advice or assistance can be given without exceeding that limit, and

+(b)-shall not give it (or, as the case may be, not instruct counsel to give it) so as to exceed that limit except with the approval of the appropriate-authority.

+(2) The limit applicable under this paragraph is]212 £88] or such other sum as may be prescribed.

-- (3).
-For the purposes of this Article, the cost of giving, any advice, or assistance shall be taken to consist of such of the following, as are applicable in the circumstances, that is to say- - (a) any expenses (including fees payable to counsel) which may be incurred by the solicitor or his firm in, or in connection with, the giving of the advice or assistance; and - (b) any charges or fees (not being charges for disbursements) which, apart from Article 7, would be properly chargeable by the solicitor or his firm in respect of the advice or essertances.
+(3) For the purposes of this Article the cost of giving any advice or assistance shall be taken to consist of such of the following as are applicable in the circumstances, that is to say-(a) any expenses (including fees payable to counsel) which may be incurred by the solicitor or and in sub-paragraph (-b) "charges for disbursements" means charges in respect of such expenses (including fees payable to coursel) as are mentioned in sub-paragraph (-a).

+- his firm-in, or in connection with, the giving of the advice or assistance; and - (b) -any charges or fees (not being charges for disburgements) which, apart from Article 7, would be properly chargeable by the solicitor or his firm in respect of the advice or assistance;